 Life insurance is designed to replace the income of the person who is insured.
 We recommend having enough coverage that amounts to at least 10 years’ worth of your income.

-These questions allow you to plan for college funds.
-If you planned on paying for your children’s college tuition, these costs will also factor in to your life insurance coverage.
+These questions allow you to plan for financially dependent children and college funds.
+If you plan on paying for your children’s college tuition, these costs will also factor in to your life insurance coverage.
 Whether the colleges you had in mind were public or private also makes a difference when calculating coverage.

 How much do you owe for your current mortgage?

 Paying off your mortgage is essential in planning for the unexpected.
-By knowing how much you owe on your mortgage, you can include this in your coverage amount as well so you do not leave your spouse with the responsibility of paying off the principal balance by his or herself.
+By knowing how much you owe on your mortgage, you can include this in your coverage amount as well so you do not leave your spouse or partner with the responsibility of paying off the principal balance by him or herself.

 How much do you currently have in savings?